POEG1726/BookStoreManagementSystem/README.md

 ## Project Overview

-The Online Bookstore Management System is a comprehensive platform designed to facilitate the browsing, searching, and purchasing of books for users.
+The Bookstore Management System is a comprehensive platform designed to facilitate the browsing, searching, and purchasing of books for users.
 It also enables administrators to efficiently manage inventory, orders, and customer information.

 ## Features